rougin/fortem/README.md

 ## Basic usage

-`Fortem` provides the following helpers for creating HTML templates:

-### Form Helper

-The `FormHelper` class is the primary way to generate form-related HTML elements.
+The `FormHelper` class is used for generating form-related HTML elements.
 It provides a fluent interface for creating labels, inputs, buttons, select dropdowns, and error messages:

 ``` php
 use Rougin\Fortem\Helpers\FormHelper;